KirstensGitHub/predicting_attention_neural/code/experiment/readme.md

 Then, to run the experiment, open and run `experiment_run.psyexp` or `experiment_run.py` in Psychopy version 2023.1.2

 Note: Reviewing our code and experiment data, we explored the impact of adjusting some settings and timing parameters, primarily for video stimulus display.
-The code here is intended to represent the original state of the experiment at the time of data collection (no adjustments), but we encourage users to tweak timing and display settings as needed to suit their design and any relevant equipment (external monitors, MRI, EEG, eye tracking, etc)
+The code here is intended to represent the original state of the experiment at the time of data collection (no adjustments), but we encourage users to tweak timing and display settings as needed to suit their design and any relevant equipment (external monitors, MRI set up, etc)